tcc279/AWESOM-O-4000-Chatbot/README.md

 For each user input the chatbot finds the previous line with the most cosine similiarty and outputs the corresponding Cartman line using the dictionary.
 User inputs that have a low cosine similairty cause the chatbot to output that it doesnt understand.
-To visualize the results, i created a Flask app so users can actually talk to the chatbot.
+To visualize the results, I created a Flask app so users can actually talk to the chatbot.
 A video of the Flask application can be found in this repository as well, enjoy!